 |Additional Loan Fees/Rebates||

-NOTE: If a parent applicant is credit denied, the student can receive additional Federal Direct Stafford Loan funds in place of the Direct PLUS Loan.
-Parents can complete a Parent Pre-Approval and Acceptance Form for Federal Direct PLUS Loan Processing to determine creditworthiness.
-If any parent applicant is credit approved, then the student is not eligible for the additional Direct Stafford Loan funds.
-Credit decisions are valid for only 90 days, therefore a credit check should be completed no sooner than 90 days prior the student's start date.
-For more information, see Credit Checks below.
+Please note: If any parent applicant is credit approved, then the student is not eligible for the additional Direct Stafford Loan funds.
+Credit decisions are valid for 180 days, therefore a credit check should be completed no sooner than 180 days prior the student's start date.

 |Annual Loan Maximums||Cost less aid.
 For information on costs, visit our Tuition & Fees page.|